eliona-smart-building-assistant/glutz-app/README.md

 # Eliona App for Glutz Devices

-This [Eliona app for Glutz Devices](https://github.com/eliona-smart-building-assistant/glutz-app) enables the opening and closing of doors fitted with Glutz devices and the data transfer between these devices and the Eliona environment.
+This [Eliona app for Glutz Devices](https://github.com/eliona-smart-building-assistant/glutz-app) allows the opening and closing of doors fitted with Glutz devices by enabling the data transfer between these devices and the Eliona environment.

 ## Configuration